 Worksheets aren’t my favorite thing to do, but students have to have practice writing.
 Having a nicely organized set of activities makes it so much easier to plan fun lessons, and it helps students keep everything in order.

 This packet is perfect for teaching time in French using a 12 hour clock.
 If you want to teach the 24 hour system, there are extension activities for that, too.
 Even if some students aren’t ready for that, it’s great to have the activities ready to go for those who are.
+It’s a really easy way to differentiate for all of your ability levels so that all students learn as much as possible!

 And a word on learning centers : They aren’t just for elementary students!
 I’ve had them in my middle school and high school classes with great success!
 I usually put a few activities per unit around my room to allow students to work on something a little harder, to get remediation, or to provide some hands-on practice.
 This is great for differentiating learning and letting students work based on their level and their interest.